eficode-academy/rf-advanced-web-katas/exercises/05-filling-fields.md

 ## Introduction

-XPaths should be as short as possible, and they should be stored in one place: under the `Variables` table.
+XPaths should be composed of few parts, and it is good to store them in one place: under the `Variables` table.
 However, this isn't always possible.
 We often need to access an element with a changing value, for example, in the element's text.
-In these cases we need to have the XPath in the keyword in itself and this can make maintenance more difficult if many keywords have XPaths with similar parts, but still different enough to not allow to use a common variable.
+In these cases we may need to use the XPath directly in the keyword, increasing the maintenance difficulty if too many keywords have XPaths with similar parts, but still different enough to not allow to use a common variable.

 That is also the reason why we should focus on creating our keywords to be as reusable